Staff Bios by Department

 Raquel Vasquez is the program manager for the CaFÉ (CallforEntry) project at WESTAF and is responsible for the overall administrative performance of the system, working to ensure that the project’s effectiveness as a software service supports WESTAF’s mission to benefit the arts and creative industries.
 In this capacity she plays an active role in program operations and software improvement, and works closely with the business and technical operations team on design, specifications, testing, deployment and marketing to ensure end user requirements and program success are a priority.
 Vaquez holds a bachelor’s degree in fine arts from Metropolitan State University of Denver and a master’s degree in library and information science from the University of Denver.
 She is a recipient of the IMLS Laura Bush 21st Century Librarian Scholarship and a member of Beta Phi Mu.

-Natalie Villa is a project manager at WESTAF.
-As the technical project lead for CaFÉ and ZAPP, Villa facilitates communication and technical processes among the internal technology team, the program teams, and external development companies.
-She creates and manages project plans, coordinates technical releases, aids in the development of new site features, and assists in the management and operations of the CaFÉ and ZAPP programs.
+Natalie Villa is the business project manager at WESTAF.
+In this role, Villa facilitates communication and technical processes among the internal technology team, the program teams, and external development companies for CaFÉ, CVSuite, GO Smart, Public Art Archive, and ZAPP.
+She creates and manages project plans, coordinates technical releases, and aids in the development of new site features.
+Villa also supports the director of business by coordinating and managing the objective and key results, streamlining and improving operations, and developing training materials for staff across all five earned income products.
 In addition, Villa creates and produces many of WESTAF’s online help and promotional videos, including WESTAF’s National Endowment for the Arts 50th Anniversary promotional video.
 She has received awards for her personal film work as well, including Best Amateur Film and Audience Choice awards at the Ridgway Moonwalk Film Festival and Best Documentary Short Film at the Oklahoma Cine Latino Film Festival for her short film, With the Power of a Thousand Suns.
 Villa earned a bachelor’s degree in film and television from the University of Colorado Denver.

 Alliances, Advocacy and Public Policy